donquixote/cellbrush/README.md

 Tag attributes:

 * Easily add row classes.
-* Easily add row striping classes (odd/even and more).
+* Easily add row striping classes (odd/even zebra striping and more).
 * Easily add column classes that apply to all cells in the column.
 * (more planned)